 Our properties are located in Southern California, Northern California, Washington, Oregon, Texas and Hawaii.
 The ability of the tenants to honor the terms of their respective leases is dependent upon the economic, regulatory and social factors affecting the markets in which the tenants operate.
-Fifteen of our consolidated properties, representing 40.2% of our total revenue for the year ended December 31, 2022, are located in Southern California, which exposes us to greater economic risks than if we owned a more geographically diverse portfolio.
-Our mixed-use property located in Honolulu, Hawaii accounted for 14.2% of total revenues for the year ended December 31, 2022.
+Fifteen of our consolidated properties, representing 41.2% and 40.2% of our total revenue for the year ended December 31, 2023 and 2022, respectively, are located in Southern California, which exposes us to greater economic risks than if we owned a more geographically diverse portfolio.
+Our mixed-use property located in Honolulu, Hawaii accounted for 15.1% and 14.2% of total revenues for the year ended December 31, 2023 and 2022, respectively.

-Tenants in the office industry accounted for 48.1% and 49.6% of total revenues for the years December 31, 2022 and 2021, respectively.
+Tenants in the office industry accounted for 47.1% and 48.1% of total revenues for the years December 31, 2023 and 2022, respectively.
 This makes us susceptible to demand for office rental space and subject to the risks associated with an investment in real estate with a concentration of tenants in the office industry.

-Tenants in the retail industry accounted for 23.9% and 25.2% of total revenues for the years December 31, 2022 and 2021, respectively.
+Tenants in the retail industry accounted for 23.7% and 23.9% of total revenues for the years December 31, 2023 and 2022, respectively.
 This makes us susceptible to demand for retail rental space and subject to the risks associated with an investment in real estate with a concentration of tenants in the retail industry.
-Two retail properties, Alamo Quarry Market and Waikele Center, accounted for 9.0% and 9.1% of total revenues for the years ended December 31, 2022 and 2021, respectively.
+Two retail properties, Alamo Quarry Market and Waikele Center combined accounted for 9.0% and 9.0% of total revenues for the years ended December 31, 2023 and 2022, respectively.

-For the years ended December 31, 2022 and 2021, no tenant accounted for more than 10.0% of our total rental revenue.
-At December 31, 2022, Google LLC at The Landmark at One Market accounted for 9.4% of total annualized base rent.
-Three other tenants (LPL Holdings, Inc., Autodesk, Inc., and Smartsheet, Inc.) comprise 14.3% of our total annualized base rent at December 31, 2022, in the aggregate.
+For the years ended December 31, 2023 and 2022, no tenant accounted for more than 10.0% of our total rental revenue.
+At December 31, 2023, Google LLC at The Landmark at One Market accounted for 9.3% of total annualized base rent.
+Three other tenants (LPL Holdings, Inc., Autodesk, Inc., and Smartsheet, Inc.) comprise 14.3% of our total annualized base rent at December 31, 2023, in the aggregate.
 No other tenants represent greater than 2.0% of our total annualized base rent.
-Total annualized base rent used for the percentage calculations includes the annualized base rent as of December 31, 2022 for our office properties, retail properties and the retail portion of our mixed-use property.
+Total annualized base rent used for the percentage calculations includes the annualized base rent as of December 31, 2023 for our office properties, retail properties and the retail portion of our mixed-use property.